In a 5 days/week work pattern, will I get gratuity if I leave company in exact 4 years and 9 months?

 From India, Pune

+I have been offered a very good opportunity from another company.
 I'll recover the gratuity amount in 2-3 months anyway if I take the offer.

-But, 4.9 years is a big term, and gratuity is part of my salary, so I do not want to miss on it.
+But, 4.9 years is a big term, and gratuity is part of my salary, so I do not want to miss out on it.

 From India, Pune

-But, 4.9 years is a big term, and gratuity is part of my salary, so I do not want to miss on it.
+But, 4.9 years is a big term, and gratuity is part of my salary, so I do not want to miss out on it.

 From India, Pune